3DP-Tech/Kingroon-KP3/docs/index.md

 1. Download the latest Marlin firmware and unzip the files to a working folder.
 2. Download the example configuration files and unzip them into a working folder.
 3. Copy the the Kingroon KP3 configuration files provided by the Marlin firmware examples in **\Configurations\config\examples\Kingroon\KP3** to the Marlin folder in your working folder making sure to overwrite the existing files.
+4. Edit the files listed below with each of the corresponding changes.

 |File|Line Number|Reference|Comment|
 |:-|:-:|:-|:-|